 Art exhibit of portraits aids Kayapo program

-On November 13th, Terrin Art is holding its
+On November 13th, Terrin Art held its

 "Kayapo Guardians of the Rain Forest Exhibition" with ten original paintings by Belgian artist Peter Terrin, from

 which the gallery is generously donating half the proceeds in support of ICFC's Kayapo conservation program.

 Thank you, Peter Terrin!

 Shorebird species, like the Red Knot, which breeds in the Canadian Arctic and migrates 15,000 km to Tierra